Keep up to date with all the latest developments and news regarding Grid Asset Management 2020.

 Please save the date for the annual Grid Asset Management 2020 conference, exhibition and networking forum!
-Taking place 26-28 May 2020 in Brussels, this event will provide you with the roadmap for digitising your asset management function to keep pace with the ever-increasing demands of the energy transition.
+Taking place on the 29 September – 1 October 2020, this event will provide you with the roadmap for digitising your asset management function to keep pace with the ever-increasing demands of the energy transition.

 With the opportunity to capitalise on peer-to-peer knowledge sharing between heads of asset management, maintenance and digital innovation, you will learn how to implement best practice, optimise data-driven decision-making and integrate new technologies.

 Over 3 intensive days, you will get to grips with 14+ utility asset management case studies from leading TSOs and DSOs to help mitigate risk, increase efficiency in maintenance strategies and implement next-generation technologies.
 The programme provides a comprehensive overview of the digitisation process, from overcoming data governance issues, to optimising the workforce and integrating new dataflows into risk-based frameworks.